VirgilSecurity/chat-back4app-android/README.md

 As a result, you see a chat messenger, where you can send and receive messages.
 As a server, this chat uses Back4App services.

 Register two users and send few messages to each other.
-If everything works properly, you should be able to see some data in “Message”, “ChatThread” and “User” classes.
-You able to manage data in your classes (for example you can view message text in “body” column):
+If everything works properly, you should be able to see some data in `Message`, `ChatThread` and `User` classes.
+You able to manage data in your classes (for example you can view message text in `body` column):

 ![DB](img/db_back4app.jpeg)